ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models

 In this paper, we introduced \acronym: a novel method based on Large Language Models (LLMs) to retrieve common-sense knowledge about human activities to be infused in Neuro-Symbolic (NeSy) context-aware HAR models.
 We showed the effectiveness of \acronym\ in data scarcity scenarios with an extensive experimental evaluation using a state-of-the-art NeSy model.
 Our results show that LLMs may effectively replace logic-based models in NeSy systems to reduce human effort.

 We have several plans for future work.
 First, in this work we considered a general LLM incorporating knowledge from many domains.
 We want to investigate how to specialize the LLM in the HAR domain.
 This may be obtained with RAG or fine-tuning techniques.
 Our investigation also shed some light on the context information released to external LLM services that may expose the subjects to privacy threats.
 We plan to investigate if more lightweight and open-source LLMs running on trusted edge machines may provide the same knowledge infusion quality.

-Besides fine-tuning, we will investigate personalization aspects.
-Different individuals may have customized habits requiring ad-hoc models (e.g., \textit{``Bob usually enjoys running at the park some late afternoons after work, even if it's raining''}).
-Thus, we will investigate how to introduce into the prompt personalized aspects that may help in capturing personalized relationships between activities and contexts.

-Finally, \acronym\ currently generates a list of activities consistent with the current context without considering fuzziness.
-However, associating a consistency score with each activity may lead to more effective knowledge infusion~\cite{arrotta2022knowledge}.
-The main challenge in this direction is that LLMs are generally not good at dealing with numbers and mathematical operations~\cite{frieder2023mathematical}.

-Finally, we will also investigate alternative LLM models (e.g., GPT-4, LLAMA2) and NeSy approaches (e.g., the Semantic Loss method recently proposed in~\cite{arrotta2023neuro}) and their impact on the recognition rate.